gneeraj2001/gneeraj2001/README.md

 - 🛡️ Researching **LLM security and alignment** at Purdue to build more robust and ethical AI.
 - 🔐 Developing defenses against **Membership Inference Attacks** and other privacy threats.
-- 🤖 Detecting LLM-generated survey responses to ensure **data integrity** in behavioral research.
+- 🤖 Detecting LLM-generated survey responses to ensure **data integrity** in behavioral research (current research).
-- ⚙️ Enhancing AI system resilience via **Adversarial Machine Learning**.

 ---